 Every medical situation is unique and complex.
 Because of that, we accept only a small number of medical malpractice claims resulting in catastrophic injuries or death.

 A medical malpractice case requires experts to testify that the healthcare professional provided substandard care that caused harm.
 We have been successful in pursuing cases against doctors, hospitals, pharmacies, and nursing homes.
-We can help you get your questions answered; just call us.
+Our medical malpractice attorneys in Birmingham can help you get your questions answered; just call us.

 If you believe that you or a loved one suffered an injury or had a medical issue exacerbated due to inadequate medical care, you might have a medical malpractice case.
 The medical malpractice lawyers in Birmingham from Farris, Riley & Pitt, LLP want to ensure you receive the compensation you deserve.
 Contact us at (205) 324-1212 to discuss your case with an attorney today.